| SUBJECT - INFINITIVE CLAUSE | ||

 KNOW – 1.
 To perceive directly; grasp in the mind with clarity or certainty.
 2. To regard as true beyond doubt: "I know she won't fail."
 3. To have a practical understanding of, as through experience; be skilled in: "knows how to cook."
 4. To have fixed in the mind: "knows her Latin verbs."
 5. To have experience of: "a black stubble that had known no razor"-- ;William Faulkner 6.
 To be acquainted with: "He doesn't know his neighbors."
 7. To be able to distinguish; recognize as distinct: "knows right from wrong."
 8. To discern the character or nature of: "knew him for a liar."
 9. Archaic To have sexual intercourse with. |

-lip service (n.) – to say what others
+lip service (N) – to say what others want to hear

 To say that he was a giant among men would not be an exaggeration.
-The former heavyweight champion, Muhammed Ali, is still one of the most revered figures on Earth, inspiring passionate feelings more than 30 years after his final appearance in the boxing ring, and more than 50 years after winning an Olympic gold medal.
+The former heavyweight champion, Muhammed Ali, was one of the most revered figures on Earth, inspiring passionate feelings more than 30 years after his final appearance in the boxing ring, and more than 50 years after winning an Olympic gold medal.
 To hear him speak was entertaining.
-To watch his lightening fast punches and nimble foot work was a sight to behold.
-To see him fight the effects of Parkinson's disease is inspiring.
+To watch his lightning fast punches and nimble foot work was a sight to behold.
+To see him fight the effects of Parkinson's disease was inspiring.

-The disease has muted his voice and causes him to move slowly.
-It is difficult for him to perform simple acts because of the tremors.
-His days are spent mostly in a chair.
-His once-dazzling smile is just a memory.
-And yet, he remains a hero to many, still an inspirational icon.
-Muhammad Ali means different things to different people, though he's a towering figure to nearly all.
+The disease slowly muted his voice and caused him to move slowly.
+It was difficult for him to perform simple acts because of the tremors.
+His days were spent mostly in a chair.
+His once-dazzling smile became just a memory.
+And yet, he was a hero to many, an inspirational icon.
+Muhammad Ali meant different things to different people, a towering figure to nearly all.
 "Muhammad Ali is the proof that once there were giants in this land," declared former heavyweight champion George Foreman.

 a sight to behold – an unforgettable experience